farhan39/Task-Manager-App/README.md

-# task_quill
+# Task Quill

-Task Management Application
+Task Management Application built using Flutter Dart and SQFLITE.
+There are some packages used in it so better use "flutter pub get" to download them and then run the application.

 ## Getting Started